blackbeard666/pwn_exhibit/content/2019_CTF/angstromCTF/writeup_pwn2.md

 ```
 #### Taking a quick look at the source code, we quickly spot the vulnerability which is the printf function being called without format specifiers (`printf(item);`).
 What this means is that printf interprets buffer as a format string, and parses any formatting instructions it may contain - thus leading to code executions and memory leaks.
 #### A format string exploit could be executed when the application doesn’t properly validate the submitted input.
 For example, if a format string parameter, like %x, is inserted into the posted data, the string is parsed by the format function, and the conversion specified in the parameters is executed.
 However, the format function is expecting more arguments as input, and if these arguments are not supplied, the function could read or write the stack.
-#### To have a better understanding of how we will exploit this challenge, here are quick links to `LiveOverflow`'s videos on format string exploitation:
+#### To have a better understanding of how we will exploit this challenge, here are quick links to `LiveOverflow`'s videos on format string exploitation and a Team (666)'s writeup I followed the format for mine:
 > [A simple Format String exploit example - bin 0x11](https://www.youtube.com/watch?v=0WvrSfcdq1I&list=PLhixgUqwRTjxglIswKp9mpkfPNfHkzyeN&index=18)

 > [Global Offset Table (GOT) and Procedure Linkage Table (PLT) - bin 0x12](https://www.youtube.com/watch?v=kUk5pw4w0h4&list=PLhixgUqwRTjxglIswKp9mpkfPNfHkzyeN&index=19)